kingluddite/dotfiles/README.md

 - Or you could also use the `$ zfrash` alias

+#### Installing autosuggest

+`$ brew install zsh-autosuggestions` (this is in homebrew bundle and should be installed)

+- But you also need to add it to your .zshrc by adding this line2⃣

+`$ source $(brew --prefix)/share/zsh-autosuggestions/zsh-autosuggestions.zsh`

+- The above method is preferred because on M1 homebrew's default folder is in a different location so the above creates this path in your zshrc2⃣

+`source /opt/homebrew/share/zsh-syntax-highlighting/zsh-syntax-highlighting.zsh`

+- Or it will point to the other default path if you are not on a M1
+- The homebrew install script installs Homebrew to its preferred prefix (/usr/local for macOS Intel, /opt/homebrew for Apple Silicon) so that you don’t need sudo when you brew install

 #### Testing if aliases are working

 - Try out two of my aliases to see if it is working